 Proactive Failure Prevention

-For example, Operators have used these metrics to reduce downtime by up to 25% across surface facilities.
-They also improve availability by applying MTBF tracking to critical assets like transformers in power distribution networks.
+For example, operators have used these metrics to reduce downtime by up to 25% across surface facilities.
+Additionally, they improve availability by applying MTBF tracking to critical assets like transformers in power distribution networks.

 Integration with Digital Tools